What You’ll Learn 🖥️

 Print format

-Print format options allow you to select that tabular values either show the scaled or raw values.
+Print Format options allow you to choose whether the tabular values display scaled or raw data.

 Font

-You can change the font size, color, and style of the tabular displa.
+You can also customize the font size, color, and style of the tabular display to suit your preferences.

 Horizontal and vertical recorder